YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 SOCKWRITE, Write to a socket failed

-Run Time Error: This indicates that GT.M was unable to write to a socket.
+Run Time Error: This indicates that YottaDB was unable to write to a socket.

 Action: Review the accompanying messages for more information on the cause of the failure.